Trouble sleeping is one of the most common conditions that first world citizens deal with today.

 Melatonin is the natural hormone that your brain produces in response to your senses experiencing darkness.
 During the sunlit morning, when you go outside and expose your eyes to the daylight, which signals your brain to produce serotonin, a similar chemical to melatonin.

 Serotonin is the neurotransmitter that helps calm your mood by giving you feelings of safety, comfort and directed focus.
 It helps you wake up in the morning, which is why doctors recommend that you get a few minutes, of unfiltered sunlight in your eyes.
 If you do this, your day will be boosted with a better mood and feelings of confidence and comfort.
-Getting sunlight in your eyes is a great natural and free treatment for depression and anxiety as well.
+Getting sunlight in your eyes is a great natural way to boost mood.

 Once the sun goes down, your brain converts the serotonin it created during the day into melatonin, which helps you to relax into lowered brain wave states.
 So when you are in the darkness, melatonin starts to naturally be produced from what was previously serotonin.
 This is the natural way that animals fall asleep in nature every day.